selamasnake/fraud-detection/README.md

 ##  fraud-detection
-This project develops  machine learning models to detect fraud in e-commerce and banking transactions.
-By integrating geolocation data and engineering behavioral features, it identifies suspicious patterns while balancing the trade-off between security and user experience.
-To handle extreme class imbalance, the project utilizes SMOTE resampling and explainability tools like SHAP to provide accurate, transparent, and actionable fraud insights.
+This project develops machine learning models to detect fraudulent transactions in both e-commerce and banking domains.
+By leveraging geolocation data, behavioral analytics, and engineered transaction features, it identifies suspicious activity while carefully balancing security and user experience.

+To address the extreme class imbalance inherent in fraud datasets, the project incorporates advanced resampling techniques like SMOTE.
+Model interpretability is a key focus, with explainability tools such as SHAP enabling transparent, actionable insights.

+The overall goal is to provide accurate, reliable, and explainable fraud detection, helping businesses reduce financial losses, improve customer trust, and maintain operational efficiency in real-time transaction monitoring.

 #### Project Structure
 - `data/` — contains raw and processed datasets (ignored in git).